-Say what you want about the content or commercial origin of the 2018 Tony nominees (and I’m sure you have a lot to say!) but the technical and design prowess on display this year has delivered on excitement and innovation.
+Say what you want about the content or commercial origin of the 2018 Tony Awards and its nominees (and I’m sure you have a lot to say!) but the technical and design prowess on display this year has delivered on excitement and innovation.
 Take a look at the over-the-top in the best way exuberant display of design imagination that is Spongebob Squarepants and the subtle, deliberate, and powerful world building in The Band’s Visit – and you can appreciate the awesome impact that designers make on Broadway.

 And yet, those of us watching along at home saw almost none of the acceptance speeches by the folks offstage, as awards for design went scrolling along post-commercial break.
 It raises the question in my own mind as well as many discussion forums on the internet, should the telecast of the Tony Awards include the Creative Arts awards for design and technical achievement?
 Let’s look at the some of the arguments for and against extending the telecast.

 The actors deserve every bit of recognition they get at the Tony’s but the magic of Broadway is as much about design as it is about performance.
 In not granting designers the same visible recognition at the awards, they are being left out of the story of their own success.
 Young designers and technicians also get excited about the Tony Awards, let’s give them something to look at and look up to that they can actually see live!

 Audiences suffer too as they are denied a chance to learn about the people behind designs and are also denied the opportunity to dive deeper into the process of creating the shows they love.

 To a layperson, theatrical design could be the craft beer of Broadway.
 Something you can be excitedly in the know about without exerting too much effort, but information about design and designers isn’t easy to find for those who aren’t in the know, and doubly so when the biggest accessible event of the year shares the design awards only with the insiders in the room.